-They want to know if your mother or father had cancer or any childhood diseases?
+They want to know if your mother or father had cancer or any childhood diseases.
 What about your grandparents and siblings?
-As you know if they did have any, this causes your probability to increase dramatically.
+As you know, if they did have any, this could cause your probability to increase.
 I have spoken to several people who have no family history of cancer, but they got it anyway.

 Does DNA play a role in developing prostate cancer?